 In addition, the types of households in a neighborhood can tell a lot about the character and lifestyle of those living here.
 NeighborhoodScout's exclusive analysis reveals that this neighborhood, above nearly every neighborhood in America, has a greater percentage of its residents living alone: 57.7%.
 This is a higher percent living alone than we found in 98.4% of all U.S. neighborhoods.
 Often residents who live alone are new arrivals to an area who are single, and often senior citizens who have lost a spouse.

-We Americans love our cars.
-Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
-As a result, most households in America have one, two, or three cars.
-But NeighborhoodScout's exclusive analysis shows that the Brownsville East neighborhood has a highly unusual pattern of car ownership.
+American households most often have a car, and regularly they have two or three.
+But households in the Brownsville East neighborhood buck this trend.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 36.8% of the households here have four, five, or more cars.
 That is more cars per household than in 97.0% of the neighborhoods in the nation.

 If you like to ride the train to work, this neighborhood may be for you.
 NeighborhoodScout's research revealed that 11.0% of the Brownsville East neighborhood's commuters ride the train to and from work each day, which is more than we found in 95.4% of America's neighborhoods.